Plastic, Hand and Reconstructive Surgeon

 Most patients are satisfied with the results of their thigh lift.
 The improvement in contour is typically long-lasting, especially when combined with a stable weight and healthy lifestyle.
 Scars are permanent but usually fade over time.

 The recovery process after an arm lift typically involves some swelling, bruising, and discomfort, which can be managed with pain medication.
-Patients are usually advised to avoid strenuous activities for several weeks and to wear a compression garment to support the healing process.
-Full recovery can take several months.
+Patients are usually advised to avoid strenuous activities for 4-6 weeks and to wear a compression garment to support the healing process.

 As with any surgical procedure, an arm lift carries potential risks and complications, including infection, bleeding, scarring, asymmetry, and changes in skin sensation.
 It is important to discuss these risks with your surgeon and follow all pre- and post-operative instructions to minimize complications.